 4. Temporal Aspect: Appraised value is a point-in-time estimate; fair market value fluctuates with market conditions.

-Understanding these distinctions is vital for accurate buyout valuation and effective market assessment.
+Understanding these distinctions matters for accurate buyout valuation and effective market assessment.

-Property and business appraisals employ several established approaches to determine value, including the income, cost, and sales comparison methods.
-Each valuation technique applies distinct principles and data sources to assess fair market value with varying emphases on financial performance, replacement costs, or market trends.
-Comparative Market Analysis further refines valuation by examining recent transactions of similar assets to provide a contextual benchmark.
+Four primary approaches drive property and business appraisals: the cost approach, sales comparison approach, income approach, and asset-based approach.
+Each applies distinct principles and data sources, with varying emphasis on financial performance, replacement costs, or market trends.
+Comparative Market Analysis further refines the valuation by examining recent transactions of similar assets.

 Appraisal Approaches Overview